Resilience: Build skills to endure hardship

 When something goes wrong, do you tend to bounce back or fall apart?

-Resilience won't make your problems go away — but resilience can give you the ability to see past them, find enjoyment in life and better handle stress.
-If you aren't as resilient as you'd like to be, you can develop skills to become more resilient.
+Resilience won't make your problems go away.
+But resilience can help you see past them, find ways to enjoy life and better handle stress.
+If you aren't as resilient as you'd like to be, you can learn skills to become more resilient.

 Resilience and mental health